MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/patterns/patterns-overview.md

 # Power Apps patterns

 With Microsoft Power Platform, you can easily create apps that are tailored to your organization's specific needs.
-Although<!--Via WSG--> your needs might be unique, we see some common *patterns* among apps most often created by organizations to meet their most-pressing needs.
+Although your needs might be unique, we see some common *patterns* among apps most often created by organizations to meet their most-pressing needs.